jfmengels/elm-review-simplify/README.md

-# elm-review-simplification
+# elm-review-simplify

 Provides [`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) rules to simplify Elm code.

-**UNMAINTAINED** I do not feel like maintaining this set of rules and have therefore not published these as an Elm package.
-You can copy them into your project, find another package that has published these, or publish them yourself.
-You can check out https://github.com/jfmengels/elm-review-rule-ideas/ for similar ideas.
-Check out the [Try it out](#try-it-out) section below to run the rules.

 ## Provided rules

-- [`Simplify`](https://elm-doc-preview.netlify.app/Simplify?repo=jfmengels%2Freview-simplification&version=master) - Reports when an operation can be simplified.
+- [`Simplify`](https://elm-doc-preview.netlify.app/Simplify?repo=jfmengels%2Felm-review-simplify&version=master) - Reports when an operation can be simplified.
-- [`NoBooleanCaseOf`](https://elm-doc-preview.netlify.app/NoBooleanCaseOf?repo=jfmengels%2Freview-simplification&version=master) - Reports when pattern matching is used for a boolean value.
+- [`NoBooleanCaseOf`](https://elm-doc-preview.netlify.app/NoBooleanCaseOf?repo=jfmengels%2Felm-review-simplify&version=master) - Reports when pattern matching is used for a boolean value.
-- [`NoFullyAppliedPrefixOperator`](https://elm-doc-preview.netlify.app/NoFullyAppliedPrefixOperator?repo=jfmengels%2Freview-simplification&version=master) - Reports when an operator is used as a prefix operator and all the operands are already given.
+- [`NoFullyAppliedPrefixOperator`](https://elm-doc-preview.netlify.app/NoFullyAppliedPrefixOperator?repo=jfmengels%2Felm-review-simplify&version=master) - Reports when an operator is used as a prefix operator and all the operands are already given.

 ## Configuration